 View more distillation systems and plants in our photo gallery

 Industrial Distillation columns: Specialized process equipment used to separate physical and chemical properties of a mixture, primarily utilize different boiling points.
 Industrial distillation equipment can take many approaches to separation, including; batch distillation, vacuum, fractional, steam, azeotropic, extractive distillation or solvent recovery methods.

 Case Studies of Proven Industrial Distillation Columns

 A modular distillation skid design allowed safe and timely off-site construction of a pilot-scale distillation skid.
 The pilot plant is testing an experimental new technology for CO2 removal from power plant flue (or exhaust) gas.
 CO2 was removed from flue gas in a two-step distillation process with solvent reclamation.
 Read the full CO2 Sequestration from Coal Fired Flue Gas case study…

-Key Features: Modular skid weighing 39,000 lbs and standing 51 feet tall, dual packed distillation columns, DeltaV DCS, Class 1, Div 1
+Key Features: Modular skid weighing 39,000 lbs and standing 51 feet tall, dual packed distillation units, DeltaV DCS, Class 1, Div 1

 A two-part design was developed for an ethanol extraction system that needed to fit into a small space as part of EPIC’s turnkey responsibility process.
 Overall project timeline shortened due to on-site upgrades and skid fabrication progressing in tandem.
 The finished “plug and play” skid was delivered as two separate framed pieces to the client site and successfully navigated to the installation spot.
 Continue to the Innovative Distillation Skid Design case study…